noahgift/cloud-data-analysis-at-scale/syllabus.md

 The requirements each week is to both create a post according to the assignment but to also comment in a meaningful way on posts by two other students.

+#### MLOps Template GitHub Pull Requests

+Students can choose to either do a discussion question each week or create a pull request to work on a ticket on the [MLOps Template project](https://github.com/nogibjj/mlops-template).
+The [queue of work](https://github.com/nogibjj/mlops-template/issues) will be organized by the TAs and advanced can also create a ticket, then work on it.

 #### Weekly Demo

 * Each week you will do 1-5 minute demo (hard capped at 5 minutes).
 This trains your metacognitive abilities.
+* You have the option of doing a demo on work from GitHub contributions related to class or class projects.

 #### Cloud Resources (Labs, Credits, and Accounts)